Skip to content

 • Scriptable requests and assertions

-• Easy integration with CI/CD pipelines
+• Easy CI and automation integration

 Conclusion